 Travel for Less

-While we love frequent travel we don’t like paying full price for it.
-The less you pay the more you can get away.
+While we love frequent travel we don’t love paying full price for it.
+The less you pay the more often you can get away.
 Here’s some beginners tips to play the travel hacking game.

-I live for a deal.
-Ballin’ on a budget if you will.
-Travel as much as you can, when you can, but, most importantly, as cheaply as you can.
-After all, spending less on Trip A leaves more money for Trip B and C and, dare I dream, Trip G??
-Here are a few tricks to use the shopping you were already doing to accrue points for travel on the cheap.
+We live for a deal; ballin’ on a budget if you will.
+Travel as much as you can when you can, but, most importantly, as cheaply as you can.
+After all, spending less on Trip A leaves more money for Trip B and C. Dare we dream, Trip G??
+Here are a few tricks to use with the shopping you were already doing.
+You can accrue points for travel on the cheap.

-Flexible Travel Cards are credit cards that accrue points that can be transferred to many different airlines and hotels and from which you can book travel for even cheaper than what you’d find in your credit card’s portal.
+Flexible Travel Cards are credit cards that accrue points.
+These points can be transferred to many different airlines and hotels.
+You can book travel for even cheaper than what you’d find in your credit card’s portal.

-The goal in the points game is to be earning more than 1 point for dollar spent, so the 3x points on dining and groceries is nice in addition to all of the included travel protection.
+The goal in the points game is to be earning more than 1 point for dollar spent.
+The 3x points on dining and groceries is nice.
+This comes in addition to all of the included travel protection.

 My other card is my points-earning workhorse, the American Express Gold (Amex).
-(Update 10/15/24: Current sign on bonus elevated to 75,000 if opened in google chrome incognito browser!
-PLUS 20% back at all dining expenses x 6months!)
-This little golden nugget gets me most of my daily points, as it offers 4x on all dining and groceries (so literally anything you can buy at, say, Meijer will code as 4x the points).
+(Update 11/17/25: Current sign on bonus elevated to 100,000.
+Only if opened in google chrome incognito browser!)
+This little golden nugget (pun intended) gets me most of my daily points.
+It offers 4x on all dining and groceries.
+Literally anything you can buy at, say, Meijer will code as 4x the points.
 This is most of what we spend money on in our house— food we cook and food other people cook for us.

-Although it has some coverage, the Amex offers less in travel protection, but it also opens up the world of gaining points through the online shopping portal Rakuten.
+Although it has some coverage, the Amex offers less in travel protection.
+However, it also opens up the world of gaining points through the online shopping portal Rakuten.
 Rakuten is a free online shopping portal that offers either cash back through their site OR, if linked to your American Express account, points back instead.
-Whenever I’m online shopping, just starting through their website or app to claim credit for the purchases earns me 20,000 plus extra points a quarter.
+Whenever I’m online shopping, I start through their website or app to claim credit for my purchases.
+It earns me on average about 20,000 plus extra points per quarter.
 That’s two one-way flights from JFK to London this summer!
+Open an account right now and you and I both get $30 or 3000 points!

 VirginAtlantic.com points redemption JFK to London Summer 2024

 How does this work, you ask?
 Say I need to get some new shoes for the kids.
 They will just die if they’re not Nike.
-I can search “Nike” on Rakuten, and they show all the stores they support that sell them and how much cash back is at each store.
-Nike.com might be 2% back, while Shoes.com is 8%, and Zappos.com might be 10%, so I’ll pick the particular store based on the highest cash back.
+I can search “Nike” on Rakuten.
+It shows all the stores they support that sell them and how much cash back is at each store.
+Nike.com might be 2% back, while Shoes.com is 8%, and Zappos.com might be 10%.
+So, I’ll pick the particular store based on the highest cash back.
 Rakuten will literally send you a check for all your cash back every quarter.
-Cash is nice, but what is more valuable is points.
-If linked to my Amex account, instead of 10% back I get 10x the points to my American Express point bank.
+Cash is nice but points are more valuable.
+By linking Rakuten to my Amex account instead of 10% back, I get 10x the points to my American Express point bank.
+This applies even if I pay with an entirely different card.

 Sign up today for $40 or 4000 points back!

 $50 shoes with 10x points is 500 points to Amex plus the 1 point/per dollar I’ll be getting with whatever card I’m using.
 That’s 550 total points for something I was already buying.
 Maneuvers like this help get you thousands of points online doing the spending you were already doing!
-With my Amex Gold, I’m getting plenty of points buying groceries and dining but also getting the quarterly Rakuten return on top!
+With my Amex Gold, I’m getting plenty of points buying groceries and dining.
+I also get the quarterly Rakuten return on top!

 And this is just the BEGINNING!
 Check back periodically for more tips on stacking the deals and optimizing these points for redemption for awesome deals!